 But if the unbeliever departs, let him depart; a brother or a sister is not under bondage in such cases.
 But God has called us to peace” (1 Corinthians 7:15).

 Even in these two instances divorce is not required or even encouraged.
 Confession, forgiveness, reconciliation, and restoration are always the best course to take.
 Divorce should only be viewed as a last resort.
 The Lord said, “I hate divorce, says the Lord God” (Malachi 2:16).
 Therefore, the man who divorces his lawful wife covers his “garment with violence (RSV)”; that is, he covers himself with sin and its consequences.

 Marriage in the Bible

 According to the Bible, marriage is a lifetime commitment.
 Jesus said, “‘For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh’?
 So then, they are no longer two but one flesh.
 Therefore what God has joined together, let not man separate” (Matthew 19:5,6).
 The marriage relationship was instituted by God.
-And all who enter upon the marriage relationship are therefore “joined,” according to the original plan of God, for life.
+And all who enter upon it are therefore “joined,” according to the original plan of God, for life.

 Jesus pointed out that the divorce laws were given because of the hardness of people’s hearts, not because they were God’s will (Matthew 19:8).
-According to Christ’s words, the OT law that made provision for divorce was a concession to meet the imperfect circumstances (Deuteronomy 24:4).
-However, Christ’s instruction, here, makes it obvious that the provisions of Moses’ law with respect to divorce are not for the NT believers (Matthew 19:9).
+According to Christ’s words, the Old Testament law that made provision for divorce was a concession to meet the imperfect circumstances (Deuteronomy 24:4).
+However, Christ’s instruction, here, makes it obvious that the provisions of Moses’ law with respect to divorce are not for the New Testament believers (Matthew 19:9).

-Even when actual physical adultery is committed, a couple can, through God’s grace, can learn to forgive and begin rebuilding their marriage upon the principles of God’s Word.
+Even when actual physical adultery is committed, a couple can, through God’s grace, learn to forgive and begin rebuilding their marriage upon the principles of God’s Word.
 God has forgiven humans so much and they should be willing to forgive one another instead of resorting to divorce (Ephesians 4:32).

 In His service,